Watching this resources will notify you when proposed changes or new versions are created so you can keep track of

 While Durkheim's findings have since been criticized, his study is a classic example of the use of theory to explain the relationship between two concepts.
 Durkheim's work also illustrates the importance of theory: without theories to explain the relationship between concepts, we would not be able to understand cause and effect relationships in social life.
 The discovery of the cause and effect relationship is the major component of the sociological theory.

 There are many theories in sociology, but there are several broad theoretical perspectives that are prominent in the field.
 These theories are prominent because they are quite good at explaining social life.
 They are not without their problems, but these theories remain widely used and cited precisely because they have withstood a great deal of criticism.

 You might be inclined to ask, "Which theories are the best? " As is often the case in sociology, just because things are different doesn't mean one is better than another.
 In fact, it is probably more useful and informative to view theories as complementary.
 One theory may explain one element of society better than another.
 Or, both may be useful for explaining social life.
 In short, all of the theories are correct in the sense that they offer compelling explanations for social phenomena.

-The looser social ties found in Protestant religions lead to reduced social solidarity, Protestants are less likely than any other religious group in Europe to commit suicide., Catholic laws weakened social bonds among Protestants, or Suicide is the final step for religious conversion
+The looser social ties found in Protestant religions lead to reduced social solidarity, Suicide is the final step for religious conversion, Protestants are less likely than any other religious group in Europe to commit suicide., or Catholic laws weakened social bonds among Protestants